 Other officers mentioned in the Chronicle story suggest better training helps to avoid misuse of Tasers or pepper spray against children.
 Houston ISD police have a pepper foam, which is less likely to hit bystanders, and have used it nine times in the last two years.

 Even concerns about Tasers in school are nothing new.
 In 2006, Florida lawmakers introduced bills banning stun-gun use on children after officers stunned a 6-year-old boy “who was wielding a piece of glass in a principal’s office”—but the bills never made it out of committee.

 In September, four Fort Worth-area police departments suspended Taser use, after their lawyers suggested they could be held liable for injuring people with the stun guns.
 One department has since lifted its ban.

 The ACLU’s letter makes what seems to be a reasonable suggestion, that weapons like Tasers and pepper spray are even more dangerous to children than they are to adults, though that’s still an open question in academic research.
 The good people at National School Safety and Security Services note it’s “unlikely that there will ever be such a strong body of research reflecting real-life ‘tests’ actually on children/adolescents since ethical implications of scientific testing and the vast majority of parents will understandably not permit such testing.”

 Unfortunately, there’s a growing sample size for any researchers who want to look into Texas schools.
 In a footnote, the letter lists 19 local news stories about Taser or pepper-spray use against students in just the last six years.
-Of course, many more aren’t even reported.If you like what you just read, click HERE to donate now.
+Of course, many more aren’t even reported.To support journalism like this, donate to the Texas Observer.